 Continuous assessment for language and literature used to determine whether learners attain certification at any level should be collected within the pedagogic context of language and literature being taught transversally in class, that is, in the context of a class situation in which both literature and language play a central part of the learners' experience on a weekly basis.
-The continuous assessment should be based on the same criteria for everyone (irrespective of whether learners will opt for Level 1, 2 or 3 at the end of secondary school).
-Continuous assessment should be rigorously and externally moderated in order to ensure that it is as objective and reliable as possible, thus pre-empting the possibility of it being perceived as not functioning properly which, in turn, could lead to a shift to the exclusive use of summative assessment, which would be detrimental to learners.
+The continuous assessment should be based on the same criteria for everyone, irrespective of whether learners will opt for Level 1, 2, or 3 at the end of secondary school.
+Continuous assessment should be rigorously and externally moderated to ensure that it is as objective and reliable as possible.